A program shall contain a global function named

 main function has several special properties:

-mainin the global namespace is reserved for functions (although it can be used to name classes, namespaces, enumerations, and any entity in a non-global namespace)
+mainin the global namespace is reserved for functions (although it can be used to name classes, namespaces, enumerations, and any entity in a non-global namespace, except that a function called "main" cannot be declared with C language linkage in any namespace (since C++17))

 mainwithout encountering a return statement, the effect is that of executing return 0;.